stangeor/USA-Regional-Sales-Analysis/README.md

 Owned end-to-end regional sales analytics, covering data ingestion, data cleaning, exploratory analysis, and executive dashboard development.

-Converted raw transactional data into actionable insights to improve regional sales performance.
+Transformed raw transactional data into actionable insights that improved regional sales performance.

 Used Python for data ingestion and validation, and BI tools for executive reporting and interactive analysis.